-- A. When attending Joint Labor Committee meetings where business of the City of Tacoma is directly involved providing notice of such meeting shall be given at least twenty-four hours (24) prior thereto to the Chief of the Fire Department by the Union, and in the absence of the Chief, to his/her Deputy Chief or the ranking supervisory officer, and in case of emergency, such meetings may be held without such twenty-four hour (24) notice but upon notice to the officer as above provided. - B. When attending Union meetings, when such meetings are called at the request of the Employer or its duly authorized representative. - C. In case of contract negotiations when such negotiations are carried on with the Employer and when Fire Department salaries are discussed by the City Council at its public hearings on the annual budget. - D. Any other meeting other than those referred to in A, B, and C, that the Fire Chief or his/her representative would deem necessary or appropriate. - E. The Union shall provide the department a quarterly list of all meetings attended under this section.
+- A. When attending Joint Labor Committee meetings where business of the City of Tacoma is directly involved providing notice of such meeting shall be given at least twenty-four hours (24) prior thereto to the Chief of the Fire Department by the Union, and in the absence of the Chief, to his/her Deputy Chief or the ranking supervisory officer, and in case of emergency, such meetings may be held without such twenty-four hour (24) notice but upon notice to the officer as above provided. - B. When attending Union meetings, trainings, or conferences that benefit the City of Tacoma and Local 31 membership (hereafter called "meetings"), provided notice of such meetings shall be given at least seventy-two hours (72) prior thereto to the Chief of the Fire Department by the Union, and in the absence of the Chief, to his/her Deputy Chief or the ranking supervisory officer.
+In the case of an emergency, such meetings may be held without such seventy- two hours (72) notice but upon notice to the officer as above provided.
+By way of example but not limited to, meetings may include South Sound 911 board meetings, pension board meetings, Labor and Employment Relations Association conferences, Staffing for Adequate Fire & Emergency Response Grants program meetings, firefighter safety meetings, on-the-job injury meetings, in line of duty death meetings, etc. - C. When attending Union meetings, when such meetings are called at the request of the Employer or its duly authorized representative. - D. In case of contract negotiations when such negotiations are carried on with the Employer and when Fire Department salaries are discussed by the City Council at its public hearings on the annual budget. - E. Any other meeting other than those referred to in A, B, and C, that the Fire Chief or his/her representative would deem necessary or appropriate. - F. The parties agree to track using the electronic scheduler (as that scheduler system exists now or as modified in the future) and make available to the other party all meetings attended under this section.